scottcrowley/lego/README.md

 #### Step 5

 Import data from Rebrickable.
-See [Data Population](#data-population) section below for more details.
+See the [Data Population](#data-population) section below for more details.

 #### Step 6